virtual-labs/exp-movie-sentiment-au/experiment/procedure.md

-### Procedure
 <h5>Step 1: Upload the Dataset</h5>
-<p>Start by uploading the movie reviews dataset with sentiment labels.
+<p>Start by downloading the sample dataset and then upload it using the "Upload Dataset" button.
 This dataset will be used for training and testing the Naive Bayes classifier.</p>

 <img src="./images/step1.png" alt="Description of image">
-<p>Click the <strong>Next</strong> button to proceed to the Data Preprocessing step.</p>
+<p>After the dataset preview is displayed, click <strong>Next → Start Sentiment Analysis</strong> to proceed to the Data Preprocessing step.</p>
 <img src="./images/step2.png" alt="Description of image">
 <h5>Step 2: Data Preprocessing</h5>
 <p>Prepare the text data by applying preprocessing steps like removing stopwords, converting text to lowercase, removing special characters, and tokenization.</p>